tomas-osswald/switch_2020_g3/docs/US002 Get Standard Categories.md

-title get standard categories list actor "System Manager" as systemManager participant ": UI" as ui participant ": StandardCategoriesController" as controller participant ":FFMApplication" as app participant "StandardCategories: \nList<categories>" as list participant "Category" as category
+title get standard categories list actor "System Manager" as systemManager participant ": UI" as ui participant ": CategoriesController" as controller participant ":FFMApplication" as app participant "Categories: \nList<categories>" as list participant "Category" as category

 note left of systemManager:  get the list of \nstandard categories